BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Routines

 \subsection{General routines}

 There are seven general routines in the \texttt{BlackHawk} code.
-The principal ones are the \texttt{main} routines, described in Section~\ref{sessions}.
-The other five are: \begin{itemize} \item \texttt{int read\_params(struct param *parameters, char name[], int} \texttt{session)}: this routine reads the file \texttt{name} and the tables information files thanks to the \texttt{read\_*\_infos} routines.
+The principal ones are the two \texttt{main} routines, described in Section~\ref{sec:programs}.
+The other five are: \begin{itemize} \item \texttt{int read\_params(struct param *parameters, char name[], int session)} This routine reads the file \texttt{name} and the numerical tables information files thanks to the \texttt{read\_*\_infos} routines.
 The parameters are converted from CGS units to GeV.
-The user should respect the original syntax when modifying the parameters (concerning spaces, underscores, ...), except for comments which are preceded by a \texttt{\#} symbol.
-It takes a pointer to a \texttt{struct param} object (see Section~\ref{structure}) as an argument and fills it using the file \texttt{name}.
+The user should respect the original syntax when modifying the parameters (concerning spaces, underscores, ...), except for comments which are preceded by a \texttt{\#} symbol and are skipped automatically.
+It takes a pointer to a \texttt{struct param} object (see Section~\ref{subsec:parameters_structure}) as an argument and fills it using the file \texttt{name}.
 The argument \texttt{session} keeps track of which one of the main programs has been launched (0 for \texttt{BlackHawk\_tot}, 1 for \texttt{BlackHawk\_inst}).
-If one parameter is not of the type described in Section~\ref{parameters} this function will display an error message.
-Any of these errors will return the value 0 and end the \texttt{BlackHawk} run.
-If one parameter is in small contradiction with the others but the computation can still be partly done (e.g. only the primary spectra can be computed with the given parameters) a warning message will be displayed.
-In such case, the problematic parameters will be set automatically (e.g. \texttt{primary\_only = 1}) and the computation will be performed. \item \texttt{int read\_fM\_infos(struct param *parameters)}: this routine reads the\\ $f(M,a^*)$ and $g(M,a^*)$ table information in the file:
+If one parameter is not of the type described in Section~\ref{sec:input_parameters} this function will display an error message of the kind: